School Bullying: Cyberbullying At School

-Cyberbullying is one of the most persistent challenges facing kids today, and as more activities shift online it becomes harder to detect harmful behaviors.
+Cyberbullying is one of the most persistent challenges facing kids today alongside more common forms of bullying like school bullying.
+And as more activities shift online it becomes harder to detect harmful behaviors.
 Cyberbullying may not reveal itself through scrapes and bruises.
 But it can have a detrimental impact on a child’s mental health.
 Knowing how to recognize the signs — and what to do when you see them — can protect kids from the worst of what a bully can do.

 But perhaps even more important is to know when the standard steps are simply not enough.
 While most instances of cyberbullying can be managed with tactful discussions, some can cross the line into seriously dangerous conduct.